 426 Hemi and Nascar

 How the 426 Hemi was Born

 When discussing the Hemi, there is no better place to start than Nascar.
-Nascar is where the 426 Hemi became special.
-It’s because of Nascar why we later had the street Hemi placed in Hemi Cudas, Challengers, Roadrunners, GTXs and more.
+Nascar is where it became special.
+It’s because of Nascar why we later had the street version placed in Cudas, Challengers, Roadrunners, GTXs and more.